WHERE YOUR

 Many incredible researchers are already funded both globally and in the UK by The May 50K members.
 Not only will taking part in The May 50K help continue that work, it will also fund incredible international research collaborations like The Global Patient Reported Outcomes in MS (PROMS).
 This initiative aims to develop a global, unified view on PROs to enhance their use and impact in MS research and healthcare.
 You'll also fund national research in your country whilst funding grants to young researchers around the world.
 Last year you funded more grants than ever before and this year, you can beat that!

-Register as an individual, a social team or a workplace team.
+Register as an individual, a social team or a workplace team for The May 50k.

 Essential Medicines